Uclusion/uclusion-blog/_posts/2020-11-17-waterfall.md

 >headquarters in Armonk, New York allowed the Boca Raton group to operate on its own.
 The group got the go-ahead to
 >take unconventional steps such as selecting outside suppliers for its microprocessor and software package.

-## Same process for technical features
+## Same process for technical work

 In autonomous teamwork whether it's a customer visible feature or some form of technical debt the process is the same: lists of not fully flushed out ideas are converted by agile collaboration.
 Work is approved via opinions on reasonable budget and further collaborative help is asked for - not imposed.

 The fact is that waterfall or not really has nothing to do with whether you follow Scrum ceremonies.
-Notice that the paper above doesn't discuss any ceremony and is not even assuming its software being developed. *The important part is the level of detail in the hand off from people that can approve budget to those that use the budget.*
+Notice that the paper above doesn't discuss any ceremony and is not even assuming software development. *The important part is the level of detail in the hand off from people that can approve budget to those that use the budget.*